partharamanujam/webexhbs/Readme.md

+#### Important Note on XSS Vulnerability

+The version of Handlebars (v1.3.x) used within this module may be susceptable to XSS Vulnerability.

-  Web Templating For Express JS Using Handlebars
+## Web Templating For Express JS Using Handlebars

 ```js
 var webexhbs = require('../lib'),